khmarbaise/example-junitjupiter/README.md

  See the License for the specific language governing permissions and limitations under the License.
 -->

 # Using JUnit Jupiter in an Apache Maven Project

-The intention of this example project is to show how to setup [Apache Maven][maven] and [JUnit Jupiter][junit] together within a single project.
+The intention of this project is to show how to set up [Apache Maven][maven] and [JUnit Jupiter][junit] together within a single project.

 [junit]: https://junit.org/junit5/

 [maven]: https://maven.apache.org